11/22/63: Historical

 Other historical characters depicted in the book include President John F. Kennedy and First Lady Jacqueline Kennedy, who offer their gratitude to Jake during telephone calls following the assassination attempt.
-In the alternative timeline after the failed assassination, Kennedy is re-elected in 1964 and dies in 1983.
+In the alternative timeline Jake creates after stopping Oswald, Kennedy is re-elected in 1964 and dies in 1983.
 George Wallace, Curtis LeMay and Hubert Humphrey occupy the Oval Office after Kennedy finishes his second term; Ronald Reagan defeats Humphrey in the 1976 election.
+Wallace had launched a nuclear strike on Hanoi in order to defeat North Vietnam.
+This in turn escalates into a global war that devastates the earth.
+Wallace is himself assassinated by Arthur Bremer and succeeded by Lemay.
 Hillary Clinton is president when Jake discovers the dystopia of 2011.
 Legendary Texas musician Doug Sahm is portrayed as a young man playing with his band at the wedding reception for Deke and Mimi in 1961.
-Police Officer J.D.
-Tippit is shown in Jake's hospital room after his attack, helping investigate.
-Tippit was killed by Oswald following the assassination of Kennedy in the real world.
+Police Officer J. D. Tippit is shown in Jake's hospital room after his attack, asking questions about his beating.
+In real life, Tippit was killed after the assassination of Kennedy.